What Goes Around: The Coolidge Park Carousel

 Video By Jules Jackson and Seth Carpenter.

 For kids, adults and seniors alike, there’s no substitute for the wonder and delight of winding through a model railroad’s path of track and town.
-The Tennessee Valley Model Railroaders, inc, hand-painted eight real settlements along their custom-made track, which runs passengers and cargo from the rolling hills of eastern Kentucky to its riverside stop near Lookout Mountain.
+The Tennessee Valley Model Railroaders, inc., (TVMRi) hand-painted eight real settlements along their custom-made track, which runs passengers and cargo from the rolling hills of eastern Kentucky to its riverside stop near Lookout Mountain.

 The group’s president, Nick Giordano, personally connected miles of wires and assembled dozens of houses.